Java is a technology originally developed by Sun Microsystems, and acquired by Oracle. The following are the prevalent implementations:

 Install the icedtea-7-plugin package using any installation method.

-This plugin works with the main browsers: Firefox, Chromium, Google Chrome, and Epiphany.
+This plugin works with the browsers: Epiphany, Firefox and Opera.

 OpenJDK v6 & v7 SDK (Software Development Kit)